 Figure 2.
-A footpath Amber created for herself and her child – image captured by Amber.
+A footpath Amber created for herself and her child

-Amber gained a sense of empowerment through regaining strength following her pregnancy:
+As evidenced in figure 2, work on the allotment required physical labour and reinvention of the space.
+For Amber, this was an empowering experience:

-carrying a baby you’re like strong but you just get strong enough, then they get heavier and you become stronger but you also get weaker at the same time because you carrying them is, like, a drain you know because it’s not the easiest thing to do, but yeah when you’re gardening you’re in your own body, you’re moving yourself so actually it’s a different kind of movement so I enjoyed that bit of space and freedom to be physical but like not with a baby carrying, that’s quite empowering - Amber
+carrying a baby you’re like strong but you just get strong enough, then they get heavier and you become stronger but you also get weaker at the same time because you carrying them is like a drain you know because it’s not the easiest thing to do, but yeah when you’re gardening you’re in your own body, you’re moving yourself so actually it’s a different kind of movement so I enjoyed that bit of space and freedom to be physical but like not with a baby carrying, that’s quite empowering - Amber

 Using the metaphor of a “drain”, Amber highlights the sense of fatigue she experienced while carrying her baby.
 In this way she suggests that any strength she gained while pregnant was purely for the benefit of her baby with little being left for herself as she fought the demands of pregnancy.
 In contrast, following her pregnancy, she suggests that she experienced a feeling of lightness in which she was able to regain the strength and ability to do physical work on her allotment.
-Through doing this physical work on her plot, Amber was able to utilise a “different kind of movement” in which she gained a sense of being “in your own body” where she regained a sense of control over her movements rather than her energy being solely dedicated to the survival of her unborn child.
+Through doing this physical work on her plot, Amber was able to utilise a “different kind of movement” in which she gained a greater control over her movements rather than her energy being solely dedicated to the survival of her unborn child.
 In this way she gained a sense of liberation through feeling embodied during this physical work.
 The feeling of control this evoked in her therefore empowered Amber though discovering an inner strength that she unlocked through moving herself for herself rather than purely for her child.
 For Ivy, having autonomy over her environment allowed her to give back to nature:

 at home we have a garden but it my neighbour is sort of in control and manages it and we do have feeders up but it’s their feeders and their food and I can top them up and look at the birds but here I feel like this is more my doing like I’ve put it up and I put the seeds up so it feels a bit more like I’ve done something to help – Ivy

-Ivy’s experience in the allotment in which she had autonomy over the space, contrasts with the limited control she experience in her shared home garden.
+Ivy’s experience in the allotment in which she had autonomy over the space, contrasts with the limited control she experienced in her shared home garden.
 There is a positive transition suggested by the word “but” in which she moved away from a lack of autonomy towards a feeling like everything she does in her space is her “doing”.
 Here, her ability to “put the seeds up” evokes a sense of pride with the words “I” and “I’ve” suggesting a transition of power from being a passive observer to having agency over the running of the space.
 The importance of this agency was the freedom it gave her to more fully give back to nature.

 “It’s not just your allotment”: Connection to others